spacerest/spacerest.github.io/_posts/2016-02-08-setting-up-vim.markdown

   $ cd ~/.vim/bundle
 </code>

-) to see if I lose any functionability.
+) to see if I lose any functionality.

 Leaving the mystery of L9 alone for now, thanks to Vundle and PlasticBoy's plug-in, my Markdown is looking so much better.
 As an added and unexpected bonus, I even have the trailing white spaces highlighted in yellow without any extra steps.
 Hoorah.